It's a Good Life: Plot summary

 As Anthony can read minds, the town's population must not only act content with the situation when near him, but also think they are happy at all times.
 However, the story does not present Anthony as malevolent or evil; he is simply a three-year-old boy with any young child's limited grasp of the world, yet with god-like powers.
-Even his sincere attempts to help those in need often go horribly awry, which is why everyone acts as if everything is "good" no matter what — any change Anthony makes could be much worse.
+Even his sincere attempts to help those in need often go horribly awry, which is why everyone acts as if everything is "good" no matter what—any change Anthony makes could be much worse.
 Since Anthony can act immediately on any whim, those he dislikes can come to a quick and nasty end, even if he regrets it later, and no one dares suggest he undo what he has done, since the results could be worse still.

 The story mostly takes place during a surprise birthday party for the Fremonts' neighbor, Dan Hollis.
 The party guests take turns presenting Dan with gifts of items that were found within the town, since they cannot acquire anything new from the outside world.
 Dan receives a newly discovered Perry Como record for his birthday and wants to play it right away, but as Anthony does not like singing, the others advise him to wait until he gets home.
-Dan gets drunk and starts singing, first "Happy Birthday (to me)" and then "You Are My Sunshine."
-Angrily, he turns on Anthony's parents, crying, "You had to go and have him," then he defiantly continues to sing as Anthony appears in the room.
-Anthony declares that Dan is a "bad man" and turns him into something horrific, "something like nothing anyone would have believed possible," before "thinking" him deep into the cornfield.
+Dan gets drunk and starts singing, first "Happy Birthday" to himself, and then "You Are My Sunshine".
+Angrily, he turns on Anthony's parents, crying, "You had to go and have him", then he defiantly continues to sing as Anthony appears in the room.
+Anthony declares that Dan is a "bad man" and turns him into something horrific, "something like nothing anyone would have believed possible", before "thinking" him deep into the cornfield.

-Because Anthony's Aunt Amy carelessly complained about the heat earlier, the next day Anthony makes it snow, which "killed off half the crops — but it was a good day".
+Because Anthony's Aunt Amy carelessly complained about the heat earlier, the next day Anthony makes it snow, which "killed off half the crops—but it was a good day".